 Directive 2001/58/EC provides detailed guidance for the preparation of material safety data sheets in Europe.

 Asian countries have their own standards for SDS.
 Examples include:

-To request a quote or learn more about Translation Cloud's SDS translation services, please contact us using our free quote request form.
+To request a quote or learn more about Translations Services USA's SDS translation services, please contact us using our free quote request form.